iarsystems/bx-github-ci/README.md

 If a developer created something new that breaks the existing build, it will fail the automated verification.
 So a code reviewer can know immediately about the breakage and detail the root cause of the failure.
 ![](docs/pictures/pr-build-fail.png)

-In this case, the author's proposed change to the shared `library` worked nicely for the `componentB` but it didn't for `componentA`.
+In this case, the author's proposed change to the shared `library` worked nicely for `componentB` but it didn't for `componentA`.

 The code reviewer can contact the author using `pull request` page, so it is easy to keep track of any amends to the proposed code, until it is approved or rejected.